 - Call local law enforcement (local police or sheriff’s office).
 If it is an emergency situation, call 9-1-1 (if using a TAMU campus phone, 9-9-1-1).

-- Report the situation to your supervisor and CPM Program Sponsor (unless they are the source of the abuse or neglect)
+- Report the situation to your supervisor and UYP Program Sponsor (unless they are the source of the abuse or neglect)

 - Supervisors and Program Sponsors are then required to file an online incident report through the Department of Student Activities, noting the report number and the name of the individual law enforcement officer who took the report.